 The low frequency of the growl, reaching up to 90 decibels, travels through dense forests and also allows them to warn other Koalas of the potential threat.
 A specialized part of their vocal anatomy, called the laryngeal velum, produces these powerful sounds.

-These species grapple with various challenges contributing to their vulnerable conservation status.
+Many koala populations grapple with various challenges contributing to their vulnerable conservation status.
 The destruction and fragmentation of Koala habitat due to rapid urbanization, agricultural expansion, and logging activities continue to pose a major threat.

 Consequently, they face difficulties finding suitable habitats with enough food, leading to heightened competition, stress, and declining reproduction rates.
 Fragmented habitats also expose them to predators and require crossing perilous landscapes, increasing the risk of injury or death from encounters with vehicles or domestic animals.

 Climate change and diseases present another set of challenges for these endangered species.
-Rising temperatures and frequent droughts limit food availability and reduce the leaves' moisture content, making it harder for these animals to stay hydrated7.
+Rising temperatures and frequent droughts limit food availability and reduce the leaves' moisture content, making it harder for these animals to stay hydrated5.

 Additionally, bushfires fueled by extreme weather events can devastate entire habitats and harm animals.
 When it comes to diseases, Koalas face significant threats from chlamydia, Koala retrovirus, and various forms of cancer.